stungeye/Programming-1-Notes/docs/11-pointers/01-pointer-basics.md

 ## Pointers and Arrays

 Many collections in C++ are implemented using pointers.
-Look back over [our module on iterators](/Programming-1-Notes/docs/06-collections/05-iterators.html) and you'll see that you've already used pointers to traverse vectors.
+Look back over [our module on iterators](/Programming-1-Notes/docs/06-collections/05-iterators.html) and you'll see how similar pointers are to iterators.

 C-style arrays are also implemented using pointers, and we can use what is call _pointer arithmetic_ to access elements within an array: